wojakshizlet/wojakshizlet.github.io/pages/projects.md

 <br/> ![alt text](https://github.com/user-attachments/assets/23ea90bb-345a-45f2-acb3-370d970b27a2
  "BangerBot Discord Bot Profile")
  <br/>
-A Discord Bot created using Python, as well as the Hikari and Lightbulb modules that plays music on the Discord app in voice channels.
+A Discord Bot created using Python, as well as the Hikari and Lightbulb modules.
+It plays music on the Discord app in voice channels.